Exploring St Mary’s Kirk, Burwick – the listening walk

 For those who don’t know about Burwick, it is in the south of South Ronaldsay.
 If you are biking or coming by car, all you do is follow the A961.
 The road ends at Burwick pier.
-As can be seen from the map below, it goes past the old church.
+As can be seen from the map, it goes past the old church.
 If there is no space in the small car park just before the churchyard, there is plenty of space beyond the old farm by the pier.
 Walkers coming down the west coast will end up at the same place.

 On Fridays (from 7.40 am until 6.30 pm) and Saturdays (from 9.40 am until 3.10pm), the South Ronaldsay Community Connect Bus operates.
 Click to find out how to book a ticket.